sdu-cfei/epquery/README.rst

 for querying the model, selecting different objects and perform basic editing, but the user can pass custom functions to be used on the selected objects.

-The project is in the early pre-release stage.
+The project is in the pre-release stage.

 Installation
 ============